step-security/harden-runner/README.md

 - Notifications are sent when outbound traffic is blocked or source code is overwritten
 - Notifications are not repeated for the same alert for a given workflow

-## Support for private repositories
+## Support for ARC and Private Repositories

-Private repositories are supported if they have a commercial license.
+Actions Runner Controller (ARC) and Private repositories are supported if they have a commercial license.
 Check out the [documentation](https://docs.stepsecurity.io/harden-runner/installation/business-enterprise-license) for more details.

 Install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to use Harden-Runner GitHub Action for `Private` repositories.